Published

 Abstract

 This chapter explores the underground Persian rap culture in Iran.
-It aims to
+It aims to understand what a rapping experience in Iran is like and how Iranian rappers

 make sense of it.
-In this chapter, we will discuss six reasons why Iranian young
+In this chapter, we will discuss six reasons why Iranian young people tend to like rap culture.
+We also categorise Iranian rappers based on a

 Notes